jerryratcliffe/aoristic/README.md

 aoristic weighted probability values for each hour of the week, for each row.
 Various descriptive and graphic outputs are available.

-## What’s new?
+## What’s new in Version 1.1.0?

+  - This version removes a convoluted process of outputting a formatted table to a jpeg with a simpler mechanism.
+This avoids the user downloading a third-party software package.
+The change occurs in the ‘aoristic.summary’ function.
+  - Adds a simple plot output option with new function ‘aoristic.plot’

+## Previous versions

 ### Version 1.0.0

-A lot\!
 Version 0.6 was originally released on CRAN in 2015 by Dr. George Kikuchi then of Fresno State University and now at the Philadelphia Police Department.
 Given his extensive responsibilities he has been unable to maintain and update the program since the initial release.
 With his permission, the package has been taken over in 2020 and updated by Dr. Jerry Ratcliffe of Temple University.

 Much of the original functionality has been discontinued and replaced by this updated package.
 In particular, version 1.0.0 onwards dispenses